 From 1994 until 1999, Silvert was Instructor of Flute at Valparaiso (Indiana) University, where she also coached the student woodwind chamber ensembles and developed and conducted the university flute choir.
 Her private teaching studio, The Flute Academy, was well renowned in Northwest Indiana for many years, producing prize-winning young flutists.

 A native of New York State, Silvert did not begin her study of the flute until age 16, following her involvement with juvenile authorities for habitually running away from home.
 Her interest in music soon became her all-consuming passion.
-Silvert’s assiduous practice habits and diligent private study ultimately led to her endorsement as a soloist on the Indiana Arts Commission’s Presenter Touring Program, as well as a university faculty appointment, despite all odds, since she did not have a formal music degree.
+Silvert’s assiduous practice habits and diligent private study ultimately led to her endorsement as a soloist on the Indiana Arts Commission’s Presenter Touring Program, as well as a university faculty appointment, despite all odds, for a former juvenile delinquent and 'at-risk' youth.